Getting rid of rats might seem overwhelming at first, but it doesn’t have to be.

 You should store any food stored outside (pet food, for instance) in strong metal containers.

 Having pet food outside will attract rats, and once they get near, they will look to gain entry.

 4. Keep Your Yard Tidy

-Rats like to move under the cover of darkness, and roughage.
-If your yard has a lot of objects for a rat to hide under or travel under, then you are offering a rat a route to get close to your home.
+Rats like to move under cover of darkness and roughage.
+If your yard has many objects for a rat to hide under or travel under, you are offering a rat a route to get close to your home.

 Keep your yard or garden clean and tidy, and trim any large bushes that offer rats a place to hide.

-You should also consider cutting down any trees that overhang your home.
+It would help if you also considered cutting down any trees that overhang your home.
 Rats are very efficient climbers and will gain access to your home by climbing a tree to access your roof area.